THE TRUTH ABOUT FATS

 To fully release the energy available in fat requires a greater amount of oxygen which can be a limiting factor and slows energy availability

-However, of the different types of fat – saturated, polyunsaturated, monounsaturated and trans-fats – some are highly beneficial for a number of reasons, while others have very negative effects.
+Of the different types of fat – saturated, polyunsaturated, monounsaturated and trans-fats - some are highly beneficial for a number of reasons, while others have very negative effects.

 The BAD fats